KNUZ-TV

-KNUZ-TV, UHF analog channel 39, was a DuMont-affiliated television station licensed to Houston, Texas, United States.
-It signed on the air on October 22, 1953, as Houston's third television station (four, including KGUL-TV channel 11 in Galveston) and first UHF outlet; it closed on June 25, 1954, after having lost money its entire existence and competing with two existing commercial VHF outlets.
+KNUZ-TV (channel 39) was a television station in Houston, Texas, United States, affiliated with the DuMont Television Network.
+It signed on the air on October 22, 1953, as Houston's third television station (four, including KGUL-TV channel 11 in Galveston) and first ultra high frequency (UHF) outlet; it closed on June 25, 1954, after having lost money its entire existence and competing with two existing commercial very high frequency (VHF) outlets.
 KNUZ-TV's studios and transmitter were located at 4343 Cullen Boulevard in the Texas Television Center on the University of Houston campus.